sonyaasha/3125-individual-project/README.md

 ### 3. What countries have showcased over 70% of support for climate emergency action?
 And did that support result in action?
 There are 11 countries from the [Public Support](https://www.statista.com/statistics/1201071/climate-emergency-public-support-globally-by-country/) dataset that have showcased over 70% support for climate emergency action.
 These countries are:
-1. Greece
+1. Germany
-2. South Korea
+2. Sweden
-3. Italy
+3. UK
-4. Japan
+4. Netherlands
 5. France
-6. Hungary
+6. Spain
-7. Spain
+7. Hungary
-8. Netherlands
+8. Belgium
-9. UK
+9. Italy
-10. Belgium
+10. Poland
-11. Germany
+11. Greece
-12. Australia
-13. Sweden
-14. Poland
-15. Canada
-16. Singapore
-17. USA
-18. Israel
-19. Malaysia

 To showcase whether the support of those countries has resulted into action, we can view the plot below:

 ![Support](./graph/support-green-bonds.png)

 Thye scatter plot represents the data of percentage support vs the amount of green bonds contributed by each country.
-Green bonds are funds issued to support environmental projects.
-Therefore, the graph illustrates how much countries with over 70% climate action support have contributed to projects that promote environmental awareness and/or positively impact the environment.

-We can see that Greece, which has over 80% public support, has contributed onle one green bond.
-However, we should also take other factors, like population, into the account.
-Nonetheless, the scatter plot illustrates that not every country that has the public support has actually developed a system of financial funding for green bonds.

 ## Discussion